-Warmer days we’ll have pasta salad, cottage cheese or open a can of sardines.
-Colder days we’ll make clam and seaweed miso soup that we brought home from Kyoto or hit soba noodles.
+On warmer days we'll have pasta salad, cottage cheese, or open a can of sardines.
+Colder days we'll make clam and seaweed miso soup that we brought home from Kyoto or hit soba noodles.

-All depends on weather and availability of fresh veggies.
-If it’s nice outside we’ll BBQ sausage (chicken or lamb); lamb (we bought a whole bunch in Santa Fe) or salmon.
-We’ve also done steaks twice and hamburgers twice.
-We are not big beef eaters so it’s only every once in awhile.
+It all depends on the weather and the availability of fresh veggies.
+If it's nice outside we'll BBQ sausage (chicken or lamb); lamb (we bought a whole bunch in Santa Fe) or salmon.
+We've also done steaks twice and hamburgers twice.
+We are not big beef eaters so it's only every once in a while.

 We've given up on chicken except for sausages because it always seems to get overcooked.

-Along with that we’ll BBQ whatever fresh vegetables we can find.
-This winter that’s been zucchini, squash, eggplant, the occasional corn on the cob.
-We’ve done portobello mushrooms once and yams a couple of times.
+Along with that, we'll BBQ whatever fresh vegetables we can find.
+This winter that's been zucchini, squash, eggplant, and the occasional corn on the cob.
+We've done portobello mushrooms once and yams a couple of times.
 Looking forward to some different vegetable choices soon.

 We finish the plate with steamed rice or sometimes we just eat the protein and veggies.

-On cold days or if we are staying at an RV parks that don’t accommodate bbqing, we don’t want to smell up the RV by cooking meat or frying anything so we’ll make pasta with vodka sauce that we eat with chicken meatballs from IKEA, or we’ll just eat the pasta with butter and soy sauce.
+On cold days or if we are staying at an RV park that doesn't accommodate BBQing, we don't want to smell up the RV by cooking meat or frying anything so we'll make pasta with vodka sauce that we eat with chicken meatballs from IKEA, or we'll just eat the pasta with butter and soy sauce.